mokoenaHluga/recipes-management-app/README.md

 Front-end is and angular project, you need node 14+ to rub the app. frist have to run a npm i to install your app, for more on this please refer to the read me file in the recipe-management-fe foilder.

+APPLICATION STILL IN DEV STAGE, UNIT TESTS ARE STILL IN PROGRESS